vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Don't pull this sort of stuff if there are critical things to do later in the day or the next day.

+* Don't do this sort of stuff under very strict time pressure, or if shopping is critical to complete in the day.
+If I *need* to go shopping, skip jogging.
+If I don't need to go shopping, I can go jogging, and assess my state after I return, give myself adequate cooling time, and then go shopping.

 * Consider doing a jogging/walking split that's slightly less, e.., 1.5 miles jogging / 0.5 miles walking instead of 1.7 miles walking /